chandana105/netflix-GPT/README.md

 - Implement Sign out User API
 - Created Redux Store with User Slice
 - Updated user profile
+- BugFix: Sign up user display name and profile picture update
+- BugFix: if the user is not logged in Redirect /browse to Login Page  and vice-versa

 ## Features (Exploring the website to be build)